not-kennethreitz/wsl-guide/index.rst

 The Windows Subsystem for Linux Guide!
 ======================================

 Greetings, Earthling!
-Welcome to The Hitchhiker’s Guide Windows Subsystem for Linux.
+Welcome to The Hitchhiker’s Guide to the Windows Subsystem for Linux (WSL).

 **This is a living, breathing guide**.
 If you’d like to contribute, `fork us on GitHub <https://github.com/kennethreitz/wsl-guide>`_!